German shepherds are a very popular breed, and it’s easy to understand their appeal.

 USA-made with lamb and lamb meal as the first two ingredients, along with beneficial probiotics and dried chicory root.

 About: Taste of the Wild Sierra Canine Formula is a lamb-based dog food, made from high-quality ingredients.
-Taste of the Wild is designed to mimic the presumed diet of wild canids, so it is made without any grains.
+Taste of the Wild is designed to mimic the presumed diet of wild canids, so it’s a dog food made without any grains that any German shepherd will likely adore.

 - Formulated with probiotics to help promote proper and problem-free digestion